sanwebinfo/friendship-day-wishes/README.md

 ## Plain Text Response

-If the Accept header includes `text/plain`, you will get a plain text response with ANSI color codes.
+If the Accept header includes `text/plain`, you will get a plain text response.

 ## Build Package